opensearch-project/documentation-website/_api-reference/cluster-health.md

 Introduced 2.5
 {: .label .label-purple }

 We are introducing the ability to perform a cluster health check on specified awareness attributes of the cluster as an experimental feature.
-We do not recommend using it in a production environment.
-For updates on the progress of the feature, or if you want leave feedback that could help improve it, refer to the [GitHub issue]().
+For updates on the progress of the feature, or if you want leave feedback that could help improve it, refer to the [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/5851).
 {: .warning}

 Previously, a cluster health check could be performed only for the full cluster.
-You can now perform a cluster health check for a specified awareness attribute (for example, zone or rack).
-With this functionality, shard allocation awareness attempts to separate primary and replica shards across multiple awareness attribute values.
-This partition gives you a closer look into a specific awareness attribute.
+The Cluster Health API can now return the health status of each awareness attribute and how the shards are distributed across the attribute.
+In addition, you can check cluster health for a specified awareness attribute (for example, zone or rack).

 To check cluster health by awareness attribute, specify `awareness_attributes` in the `level` query parameter: